 Joe Alvaro holds a Ph.D. in critical discourse studies from the City University of Hong Kong, an MSc. in Teaching English (TESOL) from Aston University in the UK, and an Advanced TESOL Honours Diploma.
 Joe is interested in the role of critical literacy in English for Academic Purposes, rhetoric and composition, cross-cultural communications, and the development of World Englishes (a branch of socio-linguistics).
 As a Catholic, he is thrilled to be teaching English 110 to undergrads at Corpus Christi College and is looking forward to working with his new students.

 Joe's academic research focuses on the critical analysis of mediatized discourse at the intersection of language, ideology, and power.
 His articles have been published in peer-reviewed academic journals such as Discourse & Society and World Englishes, as well as in the Encyclopaedia of Applied Linguistics.
 His guest editorials on human rights have appeared in the widely read Hong Kong Free Press.
 Originally from Vancouver, Joe has recently moved back and now lives with his family in the mid-town district of Kitsilano.

-- PhD, City University of Hong Kong, Hong Kong
+- PhD in English at City University of Hong Kong, HK

 - Advanced TESOL Diploma, Sprott-Shaw College, Vancouver, BC